minsik-ai/minsik-ai.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm an incoming Stanford Masters of Computer Science student.
+Hello, I'm a 2nd year Stanford Masters of Computer Science student.

-My areas of interest are representation learning, information retrieval, dialogue research and text generation with Large Language Models.
+My areas of interest are representation learning, reinforcement learning, information retrieval and text generation with Large Language Models.

 Before coming to Stanford, I have experience in Alexa, AWS AI teams.